NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 For MPI containers, `mpiSpec` is used.
 This custom resource, available through `MPIJobSpec` from `mpi-operator`, serves as a facilitator for executing MPI applications across worker containers.
 This resource can be likened to a wrapper around a `PodSpec`, but users need to define a `PodSpec` for both Launcher and Worker containers.
+For assistance in finding the rabbit that is running the Launcher, see `NNF_CONTAINER_LAUNCHER` below.

 See the [`MPIJobSpec`
 definition](https://github.com/kubeflow/mpi-operator/blob/v0.4.0/pkg/apis/kubeflow/v2beta1/types.go#L137)